Schroder Sustainable Global Core Fund

 - International investments risk: includes the risk that international political, economic or currency events negatively impact the value of investments.

-- Emerging Markets/Frontier Markets risk: includes the risk of significantly higher price volatility, less liquidity and more government intervention in the economy than in developed markets.
+- Emerging Markets/Frontier Markets risk: includes the risk of significantly higher price volatility, less liquidity and greater political risk than in developed markets.

 |Fund Inception date||31 October 2002|